Dodkes/alarm-tracker/README.md

 How to use it:
 - open OBM and select desired view
 - put script in web console (F12) and press ENTER
-- UI will occur in the left top corner
+- UI will appear on the left top corner
 - script is handled by 2 buttons, after clicking each button, browser will notify you that script is started/stopped
 - there is an eventArray that will be fullfilled with important alarms
 - once script finds any item of eventArray, it will alert user and stops the script